-Building PCs is becoming more and more popular.
-There's a huge reddit section with people swapping builds, commenting on others and helping those with questions, and there's a whole other section for hardware rumours.
+One of the best ways to learn how a computer works is to build one, and building PCs has become more and more popular recently.
+There's a huge reddit section with people swapping builds, commenting on others, and helping those with questions, complete with a whole section for hardware rumors.
 Your DIY PC isn't a static device, it's ever changing and growing, with new parts always available to complement your own burgeoning expertise.

-Ryan Marinelli is the technical specialist for pcpartpicker.com, a website dedicated to custom building your own PC.
-On it, people post completed and soon-to-be-attempted builds and their reviews, while a section of the site helps you plan out each piece you need and keep within a budget.
+After briefly toying with the idea of building a computer from scratch I began to feel overwhelmed and ended up buying a nice new HP laptop instead.
+But everyone isn't as afraid of a challenge as I am, so I decided to speak with Ryan Marinelli, the technical specialist for pcpartpicker.com, a website dedicated to custom building your own PC.
+On it, people post completed and soon-to-be-attempted builds and their reviews, while a section of the site helps you plan out each piece you need and to stay within a budget.

-"Generally speaking, it's a better idea to build your own computer because you get much better price for performance out of your build," Ryan tells me.
-Bugger.
+"Generally speaking, it's a better idea to build your own computer because you get a much better price for performance out of your build," Ryan tells me.
 "That way, you know every single component in your build and you have access to better warranty."
-I try to remember what my laptop's warranty is...
-Like, a year, maybe?
-"When you buy all your parts individually, you can go through manufacturers and some of them have two, five or ten-year warranties you can take advantage of, and some offer lifetime warranties."
+I try to remember what my laptop's warranty is… Like, a year, maybe?
+"When you buy all your parts individually, you can go through manufacturers and some of them have two-, five-, or ten-year warranties you can take advantage of, and some offer lifetime warranties."

 Joe Martin is the ex-games editor of bit-tech.net, and he's also the co-creator of the surprisingly hard indie game CryWankFace.
 He built his first computer while working as a games journalist, and he made his share of mistakes.
 "I remember killing a brand new, expensive motherboard and watching as the editor-in-chief looked it over, looked at me, and just sighed and chucked it in the bin.
 'Be more careful with the screwdriver,' he said."